Keaton-Brewster/README-Generator/README.md

   ## <a id="install"></a> Installation

-  Recommended: Install via GitHub
+  Recommended: Install via GitHub clone

-  For installation, either fork a copy to your own github profile, and then clone that copy to your local computer, or feel free to clone directly from this repository into a desired location on your computer
+  For installation, either fork a copy to your own github profile, or feel free to clone directly from this repository into a desired location on your computer

 ---